 3. Kindness helps you feel in control.

-It’s easy to resent someone who is always trying to push our buttons.
-When this happens, we often feel like we don’t have control or stability when we are around those people.
-You know that no one should have the ability to control your mood, yet when they push your buttons, you find it extremely difficult to stay calm.
+It’s easy to resent someone always trying to push our buttons.
+When this happens, we often feel like we don’t have control or stability around those people.
+You know that no one should be able to control your mood, yet you find it extremely difficult to stay calm when they push your buttons.
 When you choose to instead act with kindness, you will gain the self-respect of not letting other people push your buttons.

 Remember, if someone never seems to change and is always aiming to make you upset, it’s best to avoid these people.